cbartram/kraken-frontend/docs/signup.md

 ## Client Signup

-When you first launch the client you will see a "Sign in with Discord" button in the Kraken sidepanel.
+When you first launch the client you will see a "Sign in with Discord" button in the Kraken sidebar.
 Clicking this button will open up a new page in your web browser and grant Kraken access to view a few properties on your Discord account and sign you into the client.
 Signing in to the client is generally a one time process unless you use multiple discord account with Krakens although, this is **NOT** recommended.